 There is no such thing as a mild case of genital warts in men or women.
 If you see the wart or have tested positive for the virus, you have the STI and may be able to transmit it.

-To check for warts themselves, your gynecologist can identify them visually on the exterior and interior of the genitals.
-They will check for hidden warts inside the vagina.
-This process should not be painful, and your doctor deals with screenings like this all the time.
+To check for warts themselves, Dr. Lodge can identify them visually on the exterior and interior of the genitals.
+He will also check for hidden warts inside the vagina.
+This process should not be painful.
+Dr. Lodge handles screenings like this regularly.

 Schedule a Screening for Genital Warts in Cool Springs, Tennessee